sempedia/MoneyTrail/README.md

 └── .gitignore                  # Files/directories to ignore in Git

+---

 ## 💡 Assumptions and Clarifications

 * **External API Fetch:** The "Load Transactions from API" button on the UI triggers a Django endpoint that runs the `fetch_transactions` management command.
 This command fetches data from `https://685efce5c55df675589d49df.mockapi.io/api/v1/transactions`.
 It handles duplicate `id`s by skipping them.
-* **Transaction Code Generation:** For manually added transactions, a unique `transaction_code` is generated using a UUID prefix (e.g., `TXN-ABCDEF12`).
+* **Transaction Code Generation:** For all transactions (both manually added and API imported), the display code will be generated as `TRN-XXXX` where `XXXX` is the zero-padded internal Django `id` of the transaction.
+The `api_external_id` field is stored for uniqueness but does not directly form the `TRN-XXXX` display code.
 * **Amount Handling:** Amounts are stored as positive decimals in the database.
 The `type` field (`deposit` or `expense`) determines how they are displayed (e.g., `+$X.XX` or `-$X.XX`) and how they affect the running balance.
-* **Running Balance Calculation:** The running balance is calculated on the backend within the `TransactionViewSet`'s `list` method.
-It sums all transactions up to each transaction's date, ordered chronologically.
+* **Running Balance Calculation:** The running balance is calculated on the backend within the `TransactionViewSet`'s `_recalculate_balances` method.
+This method internally orders all transactions chronologically (oldest to newest) to ensure correct running balance calculation.
+The final list returned to the frontend is then reversed (newest to oldest). **The overall `total_balance` is calculated by summing all transactions directly from the database to ensure accuracy.**
 * **Pagination:** Basic pagination (10 items per page) is implemented.
 The "Load More" button fetches the next page from the database.
 * **Authentication:** For simplicity and to meet the core requirements, the API endpoints are publicly accessible (`AllowAny` permission in DRF settings).
 In a production application, you would implement proper authentication and authorization (e.g., Token Authentication, JWT).
-* **Frontend Scope:** The frontend provides core CRUD operations (Create, Read, Delete via `make clean`).
-Editing and deleting individual local transactions via the UI are optional "nice-to-have" features not fully implemented in this MVP's UI, but the DRF API supports them.
+* **Frontend Scope:** The frontend provides core CRUD operations (Create, Read, Update, Delete).
 * **Error Handling (Frontend):** Server-side validation errors and general API errors are displayed in the modal or a message box.
 * **Static Files (Development vs. Production):** While CDNs are used for external libraries in development for convenience, for production deployments, it's recommended to serve all static files (including Bootstrap, etc.) locally after running `collectstatic`.
 * **Docker Compose Command:** The `command` in `docker-compose.yml` is now simplified to only run the Django server, as `makemigrations`, `migrate`, and `collectstatic` are handled by the `make install` command.

+---

 ## 🤝 Contributing

 Feel free to fork this repository, open issues, or submit pull requests with improvements.

+---

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

+---

 ## 🧑‍💻 Author